 Taking Video Games Into the Real World

-You can teach using video games concepts without the games themselves, though gaming time can certainly make a great reward.
+You can teach using video game concepts without the games themselves, though gaming time can certainly make a great reward.

-Gamification could be as simple as keeping scoreboards at home, tracking who does chores most thoroughly.
-Associating work and learning with fun are ways to set your kids up for success.
-You may not always be there to provide constant feedback and a fun environment, but the lessons you teach about how to be motivated and how to balance work and play will stick for a lifetime and set the little ones up to find ways to motivate themselves.
+Gamification could be as simple as keeping scoreboards at home and tracking who does chores most thoroughly.
+Associating work and learning with fun sets your kids up for success.
+You may not always be there to provide constant feedback and a fun environment, but the lessons you teach about how to be motivated and balance work and play will stick for a lifetime and set the little ones up to find ways to motivate themselves.